hsanson/chrome-pass/README.md

 # Usage

  - Open any web page with a login form.
- - Click the pass button in the Chrome toolbar.
+ - Click the pass button in the Chrome tool bar.
  - Click the username you want to fill into the login form from the list.
    - You may type a search term in the search box to filter the list of usernames.
  - The form should be automatically filled with the username and corresponding password.

-# Limitations

- 1. Assumes your password store is in the default location *~/.password-store* and there is no way to change this currently.
- 2. Only works on Ubuntu/Debian linux.
-May work on OSX but it is not tested.

 # Troubleshooting